SciML/Catalyst.jl/docs/src/catalyst_applications/homotopy_continuation.md

     (k1,k2), X1 <--> X2
 end
 ```
-To find the steady states of these, an initial condition must also be provided (which is used to compute the system's conserved quantities, in this case `X1+X2`):
+Catalyst allows the conservation laws of such systems to be computed using the `conservationlaws` function.
+By using these to reduce the dimensionality of the system, as well specifying the initial amount of each species, HomotopyContinuation can again be used to find steady states.
+To find the steady states using the Catalyst interface to HomotopyContinuation, an initial condition must be provided (which is used to compute the system's conserved quantities, in this case `X1+X2`):
 ```@example hc3
 ps = [:k1 => 2.0, :k2 => 1.0]
 u0 = [:X1 => 1.0, :X2 => 1.0]